 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company did not have any cash equivalents as of December 31, 2021.
+As of December 31, 2022 and 2021, the Company had no cash equivalents.

 Investments Held in the Trust Account